Often in commercial real estate, a buyer needs short-term financing for an investment, repair or upgrade.

 3. Have a Clear Plan for Where the Money is Going

-It’s important to know exactly how your borrowed money will be spent and how that plan will pave the way for a steady cash flow.
-If you’re new to short-term financing, it could be beneficial to talk to a financial advisor to make sure the money is being spent in a productive way.
+It’s important to know exactly how your borrowed money will be spent.
+You want to know how that plan will pave the way for a steady cash flow.
+If you’re new to short-term financing, it could be beneficial to talk to a financial advisor.
+They will make sure the money is being spent in a productive way.

 Bridge Loans and HELOCs can be Effective Ways to Finance Your Commercial Real Estate Investment

-If you’re looking for a short-term loan on an investment, a bridge loan or HELOC could be the way to go.
-It’s important, though, to understand which form of financing works best for you and your deal, and to make sure you have a plan in place to pay back that debt.
+A bridge loan vs HELOC could be the way to go for short-term financing.
+It’s important to understand which form of financing works best for you.
+Make sure you have a plan in place to pay back that debt.